learn-co-curriculum/rails-blog-scaffold/README.md

 ```
 > rails generate scaffold <capitalized singular model name> <optional first attribute name>:<first attribute type> <optional second attribute name>:<second attribute type> <optional third attribute name>:<third attribute type> <etc.> --no-test-framework
 ```
-`

 For instance, say you were making an app to help New Yorkers find apartments.
 Your apartments should have an address (string), a price (float), a description (text), and an image url (string).
+You want to make the following things:

+1. an apartment model
+2. an apartments table with four colums (address, price, description, image_url)
+3. an apartments controller
+4. routes for apartments (show, new, index, update, edit, delete, create)
+5. views (show, new, edit, index)

 To make all these in one command, you would run:

 ```
 > rails generate scaffold Apartment address:string price:float description:text image_url: string
 ```

-This would also build out tests for your views, controller, etc. If you were scaffolding Apartments for a Flatiron lab, you would add that `--no-test-framework` flag, so the command would be:
+The above command would also build out tests for your views, controller, etc. If you were scaffolding Apartments for a Flatiron lab, you would add that `--no-test-framework` flag, so the command would be:

 ```
 > rails generate scaffold Apartment address:string price:float description:text image_url: string --no-test-framework
 ```

 This will build everything except for the tests out for you.
-Not only will it build out the controller, migration, model, and views, it will also create a helper, some JSON builders, a stylesheet, and a [coffeescript](http://coffeescript.org/) file.
+Not only will it build out the controller, migration, model, and views, it will also create a helper, some JSON builders, a stylesheet, and a [CoffeeScript](http://coffeescript.org/) file.
 It will also add `resources :apartments` to the `config/routes.rb` file.

 ```
  create    db/migrate/20150117151933_create_apartments.rb